Start Your Business Return Now

 Many people these days are switching to a new model of work.
-Instead of being on payroll as a traditional employee, they are working as freelancers.’
+Instead of being on the payroll as a traditional employee, they are working as freelancers.

 1. Gather all your Form 1099s.

 One of the first changes includes new tax documentation.
-Instead of receiving Form W-2 from your employer, you can expect to receive Form 1099-MISC, Miscellaneous Income, from any client that paid you $600 or more during the year.
-And, unlike Form W-2, you don’t need to send a copy of Form 1099-MISC to the Internal Revenue Service (IRS) with your tax return.
+Instead of receiving Form W-2 from your employer, you can expect to receive Form 1099-NEC, Nonemployee Compensation, from any client that paid you $600 or more during the year.
+And, unlike Form W-2, you don’t need to send a copy of Form 1099-NEC to the Internal Revenue Service (IRS) with your tax return.
 Your client sends the agency a copy as well.

 2. Make sure you’re really a freelancer.